 An easy way to save on energy costs is to only run loads of laundry when the load is full.
 Running small, partial loads of laundry takes as much energy as running a full load.

 Speaking of laundry – make your wardrobe work harder for you.
 Encouraging your loved ones to wear warm clothes and get cozy under a blanket can also keep the costs of heating your dwelling down.
 The beauty of layers is that if you get too hot you can always ditch one.
 Stay warm, but make it both fashionable and financially valuable.

 We have our very own heater up in the sky and it doesn’t cost a dime.
 Try capitalizing on the sunshine streaming through your windows in the winter.
 Rooms with a lot of windows are often thought to be drafty; however, if you insulate your windows and then keep your curtains open and your blinds up during the hours that the sun is highest in the sky, you will inadvertently heat and light up your home.
 Conversely, as the sun begins to set, you should be closing your curtains to keep the heat, which the sun provided all day, locked in.

 Turn Off Lights

 This one is an easy solution.
 If you aren’t already in the habit of doing this, turn off the lights when you leave each room.
 This will save you money and help the environment.
-As teens, my sisters’ and my main excuse for not turning off the lights in our closets was that we were running late to school and we couldn’t possibly slow down to turn off the light.
-Turning off the light in each room as you leave is an easy way to mitigate this.
 Another tip is to put all of your electronics in the main room that you spend time in on one power strip.
 This way, instead of having to run through the house and flip light switches, you can just turn off the power strip and head out the door.